tgerighty/AGENTS.md/vitest.md

 > always call `pnpm vitest` or `pnpm test` with `--run` or they will hang forever waiting for changes!
 > ALWAYS read back the test if you use the `-u` option to make sure the inline snapshots are as you expect.

+- NEVER writes the snapshots content yourself in `toMatchInlineSnapshot`. instead leave it empty and call `pnpm test -u` to fill in snapshots content.

 - for very long snapshots you should use `toMatchFileSnapshot(filename)` instead of `toMatchInlineSnapshot()`. put the snapshot files in a snapshots/ directory and use the appropriate extension for the file based on the content

 never test client react components. only server code that runs on the server.